MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Hyperparameters

 The neural operator architectures are summarized in Table~\ref{tab:pf100_nos} for the $20 \rightarrow 100$ and $50 \rightarrow 100$ tasks.
 Hyperparameters are chosen so that the two configurations have matched parameter counts, with comparable depth and a similar number of Fourier modes.
 All neural operators are trained by Adam optimizers with learning rate $0.0001$ for 1500 epochs.

 The diffusion model setting and the neural network backbone architecture are shown in Table \ref{tab:pf100_backbone}.
 MF models share the same backbone model.
-All decoder modules are trained by Adam oprimizers with learning rate $0.0001$ and weight decay rate $0.0001$ for 150 epochs.
+All decoder modules are trained with Adam optimizers, learning rate $0.0001$ and weight decay $0.0001$, for 150 epochs.